ostracod/wheatbytecode-asm/README.md

 `FUNC name, funcId?, funcModifiers? ...
 END`
 Declares a function.
 If no function ID is provided, the function ID will be zero.

+`FUNC_TYPE name, funcId? ...
+END`
+Declares the type of a function which may be implemented in another application.

 `VAR name, dataType, arrayLen?`
 Declares a local or global variable.